krammos/TicketsAvailabilityAlerting/README.md

 OPTIONS:

+--testingmode:               Test the app for making beep sound or sending email (this option always goes first).

+--soundcheck:                Makes a beep sound.

+--mailcheck \<user-email\>:    Sends a testing e-mail.

+--normalmode:               Normal mode of the app (this option always goes first).

 --url \<URL\>:               The url of the website to search.

 --keywords \<keywords\>:       The keywords which the website is searched with (comma-separated).